HakuMatsunoki/categorized-notes/README.md

 Your app is ready to be deployed!

 ### Server
-This is frontend part.
-You can find backend part of this application [here](https://github.com/HakuMatsunoki/categorized-notes-api).
+This is frontend part connected with backend part deployed on the Heroku.
+You can find source code of backend part [here](https://github.com/HakuMatsunoki/categorized-notes-api).
+Please, be free to edit code of this app and to use you own server.